SoK: Evaluating Jailbreak Guardrails for Large Language Models: Guardrail Analysis Based on Taxonomy

-In addition to assess the semantic harmfulness of the response, some methods cleverly use the difference in responses caused by destroying the adversarial properties of the jailbreak prompt as the basis for judgment \cite{SmoothLLM,SemanticSmooth,MirrorShield,JailGuard}.
-For example, SmoothLLM~\cite{SmoothLLM} randomly perturbs/permutes multiple copies of a given input prompt to generate a set of responses, and then vote by the perturbed responses to determine the safety of the original request.
-SemanticSmooth~\cite{SemanticSmooth} and JailGuard~\cite{JailGuard} perform more complex mutations instead of simple character-level changes like SmoothLLM, such as paraphrasing or translation into other languages.
-MirrorShield~\cite{MirrorShield} generates mirror prompts that preserve the syntactic structure of the input while ensuring semantic safety.
 Beyond directly assessing the semantic harmfulness of the response, an alternative category of methods ingeniously leverages the discrepancies in outputs that arise from disrupting the adversarial characteristics of the initial jailbreak prompt \cite{SmoothLLM,SemanticSmooth,MirrorShield,JailGuard}.
 SmoothLLM~\cite{SmoothLLM}, for instance, operates by randomly perturbing or permuting multiple copies of a given input prompt to generate a set of responses; the safety of the original request is then determined by a voting mechanism based on these perturbed responses.
 Advancing this concept, SemanticSmooth~\cite{SemanticSmooth} and JailGuard~\cite{JailGuard} implement more complex mutations than the simple character-level alterations used by SmoothLLM, such as paraphrasing the prompt or translating it into other languages.
-In a similar vein, MirrorShield~\cite{MirrorShield} generates "mirror" prompts that aim to preserve the syntactic structure of the input while ensuring its semantic safety.
+In a similar vein, MirrorShield~\cite{MirrorShield} generates ``mirror" prompts that aim to preserve the syntactic structure of the input while ensuring its semantic safety.
 These mutation-based methods capitalize on the inherent properties of jailbreak prompts to identify adversarial inputs, rendering them particularly effective against sophisticated attacks.
 Nevertheless, they may incur additional computational overhead due to the requirement for numerous response evaluations or intricate input transformations.

 Although detecting the output of LLMs may appear more straightforward than deciphering ambiguous prompts and internal features, later methodologies will integrate the input prompts to thoroughly evaluate the safety of the query.
 However, post-processing safeguards may incur more latency than other paradigms due to the requirement of awaiting the LLM's response.
 Furthermore, mutation-based techniques that mandate multiple response evaluations are suspected to exacerbate this latency.